jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - Disciplines, fields
 - Units of measurement

+If ambiguous, the scope of a term may be clarified with **scope notes (SN).** If a scope note mentions another term in the vocabulary, then there should be a reciprocal SN or a cross-reference (term2: X SN term1).

 A term may use multiple words to denote a single concept, in which case it's a **compound term** and should have two parts: the **focus** AKA head, and the **modifier** AKA difference.
-Deciding to use a compound term rather than a single term should be guided by warrant and total #terms in the CV (more compound terms means fewer overall terms).
+Deciding to use a compound term rather than a single term should be guided by warrant and total #terms in the CV (more compound terms means fewer overall terms):

 - p.
 39: why join?
 - p.
 40: why split?